Last updated on November 28th, 2023.

 - Regular meditation can lead to positive changes in gene expression, naturally regulating blood pressure, metabolism, inflammation, sleep patterns, etc.

-Training your brain to stop incessant mind chatter and to just Be is one of the most beneficial activities you can perform.
+Training your brain to stop the constant mind chatter and just to Be is one of the most beneficial activities you can perform.
 A daily meditation practice, which includes focusing on the breath, is at the core of ideal health.

 Breathing and Yoga (Pratyahara and Dharana)

-On the path to wellness and union (samadhi being the ultimate goal, which is union with the divine or universe), it is necessary to train the body and mind.
-Asana and pranayama help to refine the body and prepare the mind for meditation.
-Patanjali does not spend much time focusing on physical practice, but asana is intended to prepare the body for sitting comfortably in meditation.
-Once the body and breath are strong and consistent, a practitioner can begin to achieve pratyahara and dharana.
+Training the body and mind is necessary on the path to wellness and union (samadhi being the ultimate goal, union with the divine or universe).
+Asana and pranayama help refine the body and prepare the mind for meditation.
+Patanjali does not focus much on physical practice, but asana is intended to prepare the body for sitting comfortably in meditation.
+Once the body and breath are solid and consistent, a practitioner can achieve pratyahara and dharana.

-Pratyahara, or tuning out sensory input, is an important part of inner development.
+Pratyahara, or tuning out sensory input, is integral to inner development.
 In “The Dawn of Light, letter 79”, Hazur Maharaj Sawan Singh wrote, “The inner gate opens only when the outer gates are closed.”
 This is an excellent analogy for understanding pratyahara.
-In Sanskrit, prati means “against” and ahara means “that which is ingested”.
-To clarify, pratyahara is the shifting from external distractions and attachment to internal focus and detachment.
+In Sanskrit, prati means “against,” and Sahara means “that which is ingested.”
+Pratyahara is the shift from external distractions and attachment to internal focus and detachment.
 It is the bridge between the outer and internal worlds, and it leads to many benefits:

-- Helps to let go of attachments and stimuli that diminishes peace
+- Helps to let go of attachments and stimuli that diminish peace

 - Increases attention and focus